 Once you have created the User Listing for Australia Outlet, add employees in this store outlet using the ‘Add or Remove Users’ button.

 A dialogue box will appear.
 Here, you can select multiple users to add or remove in this user listing.
 Hit ‘Change User Listing’ when you’re done.

 After adding employees and groups, this is how the Australia Outlet User Listing looks.

-In this example, David, Emma, and Ronald can only see assets and inventory items in In-Store Equipment and Packaging groups.
+In this example, Abed, Annie, and Britta can only see assets and inventory items in In-Store Equipment and Packaging groups.
 They do not have access to items in other groups.

-David is the supervisor for Australia Outlet User Listing.
-This means he is an administrator but only for the users and groups in his User Listing.
-Within the Australia Outlet User Listing; he can run reports, add assets, print labels, and add or remove employees.
+If a user is supervisor for Australia Outlet User Listing.
+This means they are an Administrator but only for the users and groups in their User Listing.
+Within the Australia Outlet User Listing; they can run reports, add Assets, print labels, and add or remove employees.

 In the same way, you can add user listings for your Accounts and Operations department, if adding store outlet isn’t your target.